Frequency modulation: Doppler effect

+In 1968, Schnitzler noted certain bats lower the animal echolocation emission frequency by 13 to 16 kHz, compensating for Doppler shifts caused by the bat’s own movement.
+Doppler shift compensation, dynamic frequency modulation, ensures that the returning echo frequency is optimally adjusted for the bat's auditory fovea.

 Magnetic tape storage

 FM is also used at intermediate frequencies by analog VCR systems (including VHS) to record the luminance (black and white) portions of the video signal.
 Commonly, the chrominance component is recorded as a conventional AM signal, using the higher-frequency FM signal as bias.
 FM is the only feasible method of recording the luminance ("black-and-white") component of video to (and retrieving video from) magnetic tape without distortion; video signals have a large range of frequency components – from a few hertz to several megahertz, too wide for equalizers to work with due to electronic noise below −60 dB.
 FM also keeps the tape at saturation level, acting as a form of noise reduction; a limiter can mask variations in playback output, and the FM capture effect removes print-through and pre-echo.
 A continuous pilot-tone, if added to the signal – as was done on V2000 and many Hi-band formats – can keep mechanical jitter under control and assist timebase correction.

 These FM systems are unusual, in that they have a ratio of carrier to maximum modulation frequency of less than two; contrast this with FM audio broadcasting, where the ratio is around 10,000.
 Consider, for example, a 6-MHz carrier modulated at a 3.5-MHz rate; by Bessel analysis, the first sidebands are on 9.5 and 2.5 MHz and the second sidebands are on 13 MHz and −1 MHz.
 The result is a reversed-phase sideband on +1 MHz; on demodulation, this results in unwanted output at 6 – 1 = 5 MHz.
 The system must be designed so that this unwanted output is reduced to an acceptable level.